JEAN ROUCH SOUND DUBBING CENTRE

 Syncode – Rythmo Workstation: - This setup is used for the Detection and the Adaptation stages of the Dubbing Process.

 Protools Audio Workstation: - This is a multi-track audio recorder used for the Recording and the Mixing stages of the dubbing process.

 Since its establishment on the 9th of March 2004, the centre has successfully dubbed four (4) productions from French into English.
 These are an episode each form the following four (4) Francophone TV Serials,

 Taxi Brousse – A Burkina Faso / Benin Co- production.

 WAMBI, BOBODIOUF and LILI & MADOU - All produced in Burkina Faso and SOFIA - a short feature length film also produced in Burkina Faso.

 “The Trees of Spirit”– An Animation of about 44 minutes duration from Concordia University, Canada.
 Betting on Love (2003) - a short feature length film from Cote d’Ivoire.

-The National Film and Television Institute (NAFTI) has been tasked to spearhead the pr...
+The National Film and Television Institute (NAFTI) has outlined some new restrictions...
 Read more

 Musician and music scholar Professor Austin Maro Emielu has presented some academic books t...
 Read more

 Leading Seaman (LS) Yahaya Ibrahim of the Bachelor of Fine Art pioneering class of the Multi...
 Read more